julianrupp/tswlairmgr/README.md

 Unlike the [MissionHelper](http://www.curse.com/tsw-mods/tsw/missionhelper) addon, this webapp can be used with an arbitrary number of group members, lets you see everything at a glance, and has the potential to take you much less time to use.
 Also, it just works in any modern/standards-compliant browser.

+With version 2, a major rewrite, the source code was made more readable and easier to extend, and some new features have been added: regional bosses, basic localization support and fragment lookup.
+It now makes use of [jQuery](http://jquery.com).

 Features:

 * Lair bosses from all 8 classic lairs
+* Regional bosses from all 3 classic regions
+* Fragment lookup utility
 * Support for arbitrary group sizes
 * Easy and fast to use
 * On-the-fly TSW chat script generation
+* Localized in English and German (data only for now; interface planned)

 An instance of TSW Lair Manager can be found at: [http://tsw.nex4k.net/lairs/](http://tsw.nex4k.net/lairs/)